mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 underwater habitats, who consider themselves the real inhabitants of Afeakter and often feud with the bureaucrats and corporate cats attached to the _Ya’soisthea_.
-The city of Owiykhtoih is the capital world and is located one hundred metres below the surface.
+The city of Owiykhtoih is the capital world and is located one hundred meters below the surface.
 There is a large surface platform floating above the city, linked by flexible elevator tubes.
 The city is accessible by spaceship; visitors may either land on the surface and dock there or fly down a larger